 - Create and evaluate opportunities for the scientific community and community providers to increase mutual understanding of each other’s definitions of effectiveness, standards of evidence, criteria for cultural appropriateness, and ways of knowing.

 - Identify culturally-specific mental health practices and design a culturally relevant process to establish their effectiveness.

 - Identify established EBPs that could be adopted without modification or adapted for culturally diverse communities and design a culturally relevant research strategy to evaluate these adaptations.

 - Develop a culturally appropriate self-assessment strategy.

-To guide the development of this partnership, University of Minnesota faculty and Cultural Providers Network members participated in a structured dialogue on April 8th, 2010 that helped members understand differences in values and approaches to knowledge and connect with others interested in creating sustainable partnerships.
+To guide the development of this partnership, University of Minnesota faculty and CPN members participated in a structured dialogue on April 8th, 2010.
+Members learned to understand differences in values and approaches to knowledge.
+They also learned how to connect with others interested in creating sustainable partnerships.

-Listen to a podcast of this University-Community Dialogue on Culture and Children's Mental Health (MP3) (01:07:01).
+Listen to the University-Community Dialogue on Culture and Children's Mental Health (MP3) podcast.

 - Discuss effective practices in communities of color

 - Participate in community-engaged research